Frederik-Tim-Econ/OLGLinkedBequest/README.md

  * Quantecon package for Python
  	* If you do not use Anaconda follow this: https://quantecon.org/quantecon-py/

-	* If you are using Anaconda, type into Anaconda prompt: (in order to install quantecon)
+	* If you are using Anaconda:
 		1. Type into cmd:
 		```
 		pip install quantecon